qpwo5470/MochiPounder/README.md

 # MochiPounder
-Mochi pounder game devlopment with processing
+Mochi pounder game development with processing.
+Made by everybody other than Gayden.